caioanjs/wpixel/README.md

    ```

 3. **Add Language Selection Option**
-   Update the language selection popup in your HTML to include your new language option.
+   No additional steps needed!
+The language will automatically appear in the language selection popup.

 4. **Test Your Translation**
    - Open the application in your browser